Principal component analysis and sparse polynomial chaos expansions for global sensitivity analysis and model calibration: application to urban drainage simulation: Surrogate modeling

 In this section we pursue an integrated strategy that draws on both dimension reduction and polynomial metamodeling.
-First, the model output dimensionality is reduced through principal component analysis.
+First, the dimensionality of combined model output, which consists of all time-indexed predictions, is reduced through principal component analysis.
 This allows us to minimize the degree of redundancy that is inherent in the simulation of a highly structured process such as the time-variant outflow.
 Then, chaos expansions are computed for the main components as functions of the uncertain inputs, which allows for revealing and leveraging certain sparsity patterns of the forward model.
 Last, the obtained expansions are combined in order to obtain a multivariate surrogate model for the full time series of the outflow.
 In so doing, the regular properties of the forward problem can be fully taken advantage of.
 That the method is fully non-intrusive, i.e.\ it is solely based on precomputed input-output pairs, allows for a straightforward adaptation to other problems.